 Sales and Field Service apps are available to you.
 More information: Available apps for Dynamics 365 Customer Engagement (on-premises)

 Use solutions to extend functionality and the user interface.
 Customizers and developers distribute their work as solutions.
-Organizations use Dynamics 365 for Customer Engagement to import the solution.
+Organizations use Dynamics 365 Customer Engagement (on-premises) to import the solution.
 Find a solution in the Microsoft AppSource.